 If you do not yet qualify for ILR you may be able to extend your existing visa temporarily.
 This is known as Further Leave to Remain.
 It is important to remember that you must apply to extend your stay before your existing permission expires.
 If you do not do this, you will be considered an over stayer and you risk an order for enforced removal.

 At IAS, we understand the importance of being able to settle in one place, and the security this can bring.
 Our team of expert immigration lawyers are fully-equipped to help you towards this goal.

 Our services include:

-If you would like to discuss the possibility of you applying for settlement in more detail, then contact one of our immigration lawyers now.
+If you would like to discuss the possibility of you applying for settlement in more detail, then get in touch with us at 0333 363 8577 or use our online enquiry form now.